What is Drum Buffer Rope?

 The drum is the constraint.

 The resource that is limiting your output.
+Also called the Capacity Constrained Resource (CCR).
 Most shops typically only have one constraint at any point in time, but the issue is that for many custom job shops and machine shops the constraint can move as the mix changes.
 And in custom job shops and machine shops the mix can change dramatically and often.

 A constraint is any resources that has demand greater than it’s available capacity.
 Any time lost on the constraint is output lost by the entire system.
+An hour lost on the constraint is an hour lost for the output of the entire system.
 Increasing output at the constraint, increases overall output.
 If you increase the output of the constraint to the point that another resources has become constrained, the constraint/drum has moved.

 Improving non-constraints has no effect on overall output.
 This is why measuring utilization everywhere makes no sense.
 Trying to 100% utilize non-constraints just results in too much Work in Process (WIP) and the many issues associated with that.